What is IT Maintenance, and why is it important? | Microbyte

 Why do you need IT maintenance?

 IT maintenance is essential to ensure optimal performance, security, and the proper functioning of your systems.
-Without regular IT maintenance, businesses risk system downtime, which disrupts operations and leads to financial losses.
+Without scheduled IT maintenance, businesses risk system downtime, which disrupts operations and leads to financial losses.
 Routine tasks like server, network, and security maintenance help prevent issues before they escalate.

 Outsourcing maintenance and support services to professionals ensures your systems align with your business goals and continue running efficiently.
 In short, effective maintenance helps keep your business productive and secure every day.